jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

   *  [SmartOS](https://smartos.org/ "SmartOS") released by Joyent and full of ex-Sun engineers who worked on Solaris. [^17]
       + Combines the best of the BSD/Solaris products but runs the best of Linux based desktop applications and software--especially the KVM Virtualization Platform

-### The Impending Linux Civil War?
+## Phase Five of Unix Maturity - Linux Civil War?

 ![*Lennart Poettering*](images/Chapter-02/People/Lennart-Poettering/640px-Lennart_poettering-2.jpg "Lennart Poettering")

-  Not since Linux Torvalds has a man been so loved or reviled in the Linux community.
+  Not since Linux Torvalds has a man been so loved or so reviled in the Linux community.
 Lennart is a name you need to know as well [^18].
 He is currently a developer for Red Hat, but has also developed [PulseAudio](https://en.wikipedia.org/wiki/PulseAudio "pulse") and [Avahi](https://en.wikipedia.org/wiki/Avahi_(software) "Avahi")--network discovery demon.
 His current project is systemd.
 Systemd is a replacement for the traditional SysVinit program that started all of the Operating Systems process upon boot.

   Poettering has angered many people by breaking certain Unix traditions and conventions in the name of speed and features.
 The Unix philosophy of having little programs do one thing well goes right out the window.
 Poettering argues that philosophy is a byproduct of an era where computing was slow and disk space was precious.
 If Linux wants to be taken serious like Mac and Windows, these changes are not only necessary but actually closer to the core Unix philosophy then what is currently in place.
 Lennart Poettering along with [Kay Sievers](https://en.wikipedia.org/wiki/Kay_Sievers "Sievers") are leading the systemd charge as the lead developers.
 Through out this book we will investigate their technology, and while impressive, needs to be examined in closer detail.